akshay-mp/Object_detection_in_urban_environment/README.md

 ## Submission Template

 ### Project overview
 The repository contains the files of the self-driving car project by Udacity.
-The main objective of this project is to detect the objects like cars, pedestrians, and bicycles.
+The main objective of this project is to detect the objects like cars, pedestrians, and cyclists.
 I have used the project workspace provided by Udacity to perform the detection and data exploration.
 The Waymo dataset is pre-loaded into the workspace as tfrecord files, and it is analyzed and then split into train, validation and test files.
 The config file is created using a pre-trained SSD Resnet 50 640x640 model by python programming.
 The config file was used to train the waymo data and validate it.

 ### Set up
 Since I have used the Udacity workspace for execution of program, I haven't used setup.
 To do set up please read the build readme document.